 - Use equipment only in well ventilated area. - Eliminate all ignition sources; such as pilot lights, cigarettes, portable electric lamps, and plastic drop cloths (potential static arc). - Keep work area free of debris, including solvent, rags and gasoline. - Do not plug or unplug power cords, or turn power or light switches on or off when flammable fumes are present. - Ground equipment and conductive objects in work area.
-See Grounding instructions. - Use only grounded hoses. - Hold gun firmly to side of grounded pail when triggering into pail. - If there is static sparking or you feel a shock, stop operation immediately.
+See Grounding instructions. - Use only grounded hoses. - Hoses are for indoor use only.
+Do not get hose wet. - Hold gun firmly to side of grounded pail when triggering into pail. - If there is static sparking or you feel a shock, stop operation immediately.
 Do not use equipment until you identify and correct the problem. - Keep a fire extinguisher in the work area.